 - 2 tablespoons of onion powder

-- 2 tablespoons of cayenne pepper (this amount seemed to be a happy medium across the board)
+- 2 tsp of cayenne pepper (Feel free to increase or decrease but this amount seemed to be a happy medium across the board)

 - 2 tablespoons of paprika (I used normal, you can change it up and use sweet or smoked paprika if you like)